 For existing groups we can offer a supervised expedition, flexible to your dates, at the above package costs and arrangements.

 (for groups self supervising with their own qualified staff)

 Rob offers an expedition package which covers advice and assistance, route planning, assistance with supervision, assessment and base camp.

 Rob and Carole have a wealth of local knowledge gathered over the past twenty years and can advise on a selection of routes, organisation of trips and expeditions.
 They will tailor their role in your trip to meet your requirements.

-A typical expedition would pay £150.00 per candidate for use of the base camp, advice on routes and assessment.
-The mill used as base for supervisors costs £600 and sleeps up to eight.
+A typical expedition would be offered use of the base camp, advice on routes and assessment.
+The mill used as base for supervisors.
+Contact Rob for a breakdown of costs involved.

 Our Mill House is a rustic stone building sitting in a peaceful valley beside the river Lanzo – five miles from the town of Paganico and twenty-two miles south of Siena.
 Florence is an accessible day-trip.
 Molino Di Sotto (or the lower mill) is a building which can be traced back to Medieval times.

 The Molino is a large stone built water mill, full of character in a special setting.
 It provides flexible bedded accommodation for up to eight supervisors, a bathroom with toilet upstairs plus a separate shower room with toilet downstairs.
 There is a large, well equipped kitchen and dining space, with sinks and cookers to allow for large group catering.
 The mill is based right next to Lanzo River, with outdoor dining and BBQ spaces.

 The extensive gardens give excellent space for camping, with facilities tailored to the group size.
 Tented accommodation is provided for students to live an eco-friendly week.
 We live off-grid – our water is solar pumped from wells, our electricity supplied by solar panels and we are developing a hydro-electric project.